mhaugrud/msumcspy/_sources/ClassesBasics/AddingOtherMethodstoourClass.rst

     p = Account()
     print(p.getBalance())

-Note that the ``getBalance`` method simply returns the value of ``self.__balance`` from the object itself.
+Note that the ``getBalance`` method simply returns the value of ``self.balance`` from the Account itself.
 In other words, the implementation of the method is to go to the state of the object itself and get the value of ``balance``.
 This is like asking the bank teller "What is my current balance?"

 We could write another method to change the current balance.
 If so, we would need to supply a parameter for the method to indicate how much the balance should become.